-The 2010 amendment, approved by Supreme Court Order No. 10-8300-031, effective December 3, 2010, in Subparagraph (2) of Paragraph B, after "the plea is offered" added "including any possible sentence enhancements"; in Subparagraph (2) of Paragraph D, in the first sentence, after "entry of a plea of guilty or no contest", deleted "in the expectation that a specific sentence will be imposed or that other charges before the court will be dismissed", and added the second sentence; in Subparagraph (3) of Paragraph D, after "the court accepts a plea agreement", added "that was made in exchange for a guaranteed, specific sentence", and added the second sentence; and in Subparagraph (4) of Paragraph D, added the last sentence.
+The 2010 amendment, approved by Supreme Court Order No. 10-8300-031, effective December 3, 2010, in Subparagraph (2) of Paragraph B, after "the plea is offered" added "including any possible sentence enhancements"; in Subparagraph (2) of

+Paragraph D, in the first sentence, after "entry of a plea of guilty or no contest", deleted "in the expectation that a specific sentence will be imposed or that other charges before the court will be dismissed", and added the second sentence; in Subparagraph (3) of Paragraph D, after "the court accepts a plea agreement", added "that was made in exchange for a guaranteed, specific sentence", and added the second sentence; and in Subparagraph (4) of Paragraph D, added the last sentence.

-The 2008 amendment, approved by Supreme Court Order No. 08-8300-047, effective December 31, 2008, in Paragraph B, added the phrase "which shall include an appearance through an audio-visual proceeding under Rule 8-109A NMRA" after the phrase "open court"; deleted former Subparagraph (6) of Paragraph B which provided that if the defendant is charged with a crime of domestic violence or a felony, the court shall determine that the defendant understands that a plea of guilty or no contest will affect the defendant's constitutional right to bear arms, including shipping, receiving, possessing or owning any firearm or ammunition, all of which are crimes punishable under federal law for a person convicted of domestic violence or a felony; and deleted former Subparagraph (7) of Paragraph B which provided that if the defendant pleads guilty or no contest to a crime for which registration as a sex offender is or may be required, and if the defendant is represented by counsel, the court shall determine that the defendant is represented by counsel, the court shall determine that the defendant has been advised by counsel of the registration requirement under the Sex Offender Registration and Notification Act.
+The 2008 amendment, approved by Supreme Court Order No. 08-8300-047, effective December 31, 2008, in Paragraph B, added the phrase "which shall include an appearance through an audio-visual proceeding under Rule 8-109A NMRA" after the phrase "open court"; deleted former Subparagraph (6) of Paragraph B which provided that if the defendant is charged with a crime of domestic violence or a felony, the court shall determine that the defendant understands that a plea of guilty or no contest will affect the defendant's constitutional right to bear arms, including shipping, receiving, possessing or owning any firearm or ammunition, all of which are crimes punishable under federal law for a person convicted of domestic violence or a felony; and deleted former Subparagraph (7) of Paragraph B which provided that if the defendant pleads guilty or no contest to a crime for which registration as a sex offender is or may be required, and if the defendant is represented by counsel, the court shall determine that the defendant and provided the registration requirement under the Sex Offender Registration and Notification Act.